 What Is Needed To Run SLI?

-In those rare cases where the cards are mismatched, the slower or lesser card will become dominant, with the better one adjusting by either running at the same speed as the other card or disabling its extra memory.
+In those rare cases where the cards are mismatched, the slower or lesser card will become dominant, with the better card adjusting by either running at the same speed as the other card or disabling its extra memory.

 SLI Bridge connects the graphics cards.
-It’s also known as the SLI Connector as its purpose is to establish a direct connection between the cards.
+It’s also known as the SLI Connector, as its purpose is to establish a direct connection between the cards.
 It’s worth noting that it’s possible to run two low-end or mid-range cards without the bridge by using the chipset on the motherboard.